 There are a host of options when it comes to choosing your accommodations for the burn.
 As comfortable as an RV sounds, it has always seemed a bit cost prohibitive, and so over the years I have opted for tents since they can be used year after year.

-One of the tents that recently hit the market and has been extremely popular at Burning Man and festival alike is the SHIFTPOD tent.
+One of the tents that recently hit the market and has been extremely popular at The Burn and festival alike is the SHIFTPOD tent.
 Now, full disclosure, I have not camped in a Shift Pod before.
 But I wanted to see what all the fuss was about, so I asked some experienced burners what they thought of their SHIFTPOD.
 Here's what they had to say:

 1. Shade: If your Shift Pod isn't under shade, it's just like most any other tent on the playa.
 While Shift Pod does claim that their silver fabric reflects heat, and trust me, it does a good job, it doesn't do it efficiently enough to skip setting up some shade.